looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

    of the Yocto Project for which your layer is compatible.

 -  *Acceptance Criteria:* Provide "Yes" or "No" answers for each of the items in the checklist.
-There is space at the bottom of the form for any explanations for items for which you answered "No".
+Space exists at the bottom of the form for any explanations for items for which you answered "No".

 -  *Recommendations:* Provide answers for the questions regarding Linux